MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Maintaining Forest Algebra Formulas under Updates

-It remains to discuss double rotations in Line~\ref{alg:trh:finalrotate}.
-We discuss the two rotations of the double rotations seperately, starting with the height preserving rotation, i.e., the first rotation of the double rotation.
-By Lemma~\ref{lem:hp-rotate}(e), we have that $w'$ is green.
-We remind that $u$ is at most 6 nodes above $v$ and $| (v)| \leq 1$.
-And the argumentation for the second rotation of the double rotation is exactly the same as above.
-It is a height reducing rotation applied at some node $u$.
-This concludes the proof. \end{proof}
+By Lemma~\ref{lem:noinvariant-unbalanced-path}, we know that the first 8 nodes on $\lp(v_0)$ have an absolute balance of at least 2.
+This does not change as long as we only do height preserving rotations on the path, as we can reapply the lemma on the modified path after the rotation.
+By lemmas~\ref{lem:noinvariant-unbalanced-path} and~\ref{lem:noinvariant-rotation}, we know that as long as $v$ stays yellow, i.e, as long as the algorithm does not apply a height reducing rotation, there will always be a rotation that is applicable on $\lp(v_0)$.
+Thus at some point, the algorithm performs a height reducing rotation on $\lp(v_0)$, either in Line~\ref{alg:trh:rotate} or in Line~\ref{alg:trh:finalrotate}.
+This proves the first part of the lemma statement.
+We note, that no height preserving rotation is possible on $\lp^{-1}(v_i)$, where $v_i$ is the current node, as a height preserving rotation cannot enable another height preserving rotation.

+We now show the second part of the lemma.
+If $v$ was the only yellow node in $\Psi_v$, then there are only green nodes in $\Psi'_v$.
+From the first part of the lemma, it is clear, that $v$ will be green after the call to \tryReduceHeight, as the height is reduced by one.

+If after a simple rotation we have a new yellow node, then this node can only be the node $w'$ as denoted in Table~\ref{tab:rotations}: The node $v$ cannot turn yellow, as the height cannot increase and the subformulas $\psiup$, $\psidown$, and $\psistay$ are not touched by the rotation.
+However, we do a recursive call on every node $w'$ of every performed rotation.
+A simple inductive argument yields that a yellow node that was created by a rotation turns green by the recursive call on that node.
+This shows the second part of the lemma for all nodes that result from simple rotations.

+It remains to show the second part of the lemma for nodes resulting from double rotations.
+Double rotations can only be performed in Line~\ref{alg:trh:finalrotate}.
+We first argue that the preconditions for Corollary~\ref{cor:dr-onenodegreen} are satisfied.
+The node $v$ has $| (v)|<2$ by the if-condition.
+As $u$ is the lowest node on $\lp^{-1}(v)$ where a rotation is possible, we know by Lemma~\ref{lem:noinvariant-rotation} that $u$ is at most 7 nodes above $v$.
+Now we can conclude by Corollary~\ref{cor:dr-onenodegreen} that one of the nodes $w_1$ and $w_2$ from Figure~\ref{fig:dr} has to be green.
+The other node from $w_1$ and $w_2$---which is returned by the call $\call{DoRotation}$ and called $w'$ in the algorithm---might be yellow.
+As we do a recursive call on $w'$, the argument of the lemma follows, just as for rotations in Line~\ref{alg:trh:rotate}. \end{proof}

 The final property that we need for the \tryReduceHeight function is its runtime.
-Again the lemma statement is more detailed than needed for the insertion algorithm, as we need the additional detail later for the deletion algorithm.
+Again, the lemma statement is more detailed than needed for the insertion algorithm.
+The bound of the runtime by the improvement of the balance is needed later for the deletion algorithm.
+We note that the runtime bounds are not subject to any preconditions.